authelia/authelia/docs/security/measures.md

 option for containers as no process accessible to the container ever runs as root which prevents a compromised container from exploiting unnecessary privileges.

-The directive can applied either be applied in your `docker run` command using the `--user` argument or by the docker-compose `user:` key.
+The directive can either be applied in your `docker run` command using the `--user` argument or by the docker-compose `user:` key.
 The examples below assume you'd like to run the container as UID 8000 and GID 9000.

 Example for the docker CLI: